hapax/hapax.github.io/assets/patterns.md

 c^2 = a^2 + b^2.
 $$

-This is not obvious when you define the triangle to be right-angled, or even when you draw it.
+This is not obvious simply from the definition of the triangle as right-angled.
 In fact, the hardcoded regularities --- the assumptions we built into the mathematical object itself --- are more like experimental observations than natural laws.